nakolos/rt-mbms-examples/flute-ffmpeg-tx/README.md

 ### 1. Start mbms-gw and eNode

-By following the instructions in the qrd-tx repo (https://github.com/nakolos/srsRAN/tree/qrd-tx)
+By following the instructions in the qrd-tx repo (https://github.com/nakolos/srsRAN/tree/qrd-tx).
+Leave out the ffmpeg command in step 4.

 ### 2. Start flute-ffmpeg-tx
 ````